OliverW147/Untangle-OLD-remake/README.md

 # Untangle Remake

-A Python-based remake of the classic puzzle game **Untangle**, originally created by Simon Tatham.
+A quick, Python-based, vibe-coded remake of the classic puzzle game **Untangle**, originally created by Simon Tatham.

 IMPORTANT NOTE: I have since created a better remake of this game in C++.
 Check that out instead.